byllyfish/finsy/examples/ngsdn/README.md

 # ngsdn Demo

-This demo provides another implementation of the [ngsdn-tutorial](https://github.com/opennetworkinglab/ngsdn-tutorial), up through exercise 5.
-Basically, this implementation imitates ONOS using Finsy.
+This demo provides an alternate P4Runtime implementation for the [ngsdn-tutorial](https://github.com/opennetworkinglab/ngsdn-tutorial).

 The P4Info file looks like this: